MicrosoftLearning/MS-4015-Build-Custom-Agent-for-Microsoft-Teams.es-es/Instructions/Labs/01-exercise-template.md

----
-lab:
-  title: Creación de un agente personalizado
+laboratorio: "Creación de un agente personalizado"
 ---
 <!--
 Edit the metadata above to manage the list of exercises in the home page of the GitHub site that gets generated.